Last updated:

 New Mexico

-Two devastating wildfires in southern New Mexico began on June 18 and continued to wreak havoc, having destroyed over 1,400 structures, scorched more than 20,000 acres, and forced the evacuation of thousands of residents, including the entire village of Ruidoso.
+Two devastating wildfires in southern New Mexico began on June 18 and continued to wreak havoc, destroying over 1,400 structures, scorching more than 20,000 acres, and forcing the evacuation of thousands of residents, including the entire village of Ruidoso.
 Ruidoso, a popular tourist destination with around 7,000 residents, saw apocalyptic scenes on June 17 – smoke-darkened skies, raining embers and visible flames as evacuation orders abruptly came through with little notice.
 Traffic jammed downtown streets as residents hastily fled with few belongings.

 South Fork Fire: A wildfire ignited on Monday, June 17 in the Mescalero Apache tribal region and rapidly spread beyond tribal land, destroying 1,400 structures and engulfing approximately 17,500 acres by the evening of June 18.
-As of July 1, the fire is 84% contained.
+As of July 15, the fire was 99% contained.

 Salt Fire: Nearly 8,000 acres of the Mescalero Apache Tribe’s land was consumed.
-As of July 1, the fire is 84% contained.
+As of July 15, the fire was 99% contained.

 You can support CDP’s response to wildfires in New Mexico by donating to our Disaster Recovery Fund.